romankuznietsov/phoenix_template/README.md

 6. In the root directory of the container run `mix phx.new app`, agree to install dependencies

-7. In `lib/app/application.ex` comment out `App.Repo`
+7. In `config/dev.exs` and `config/test.exs` set database hostname to `"postges"`.

-8. In `mix.exs` comment out `test: ["ecto.create --quiet", "ecto.migrate --quiet", "test"],`
+8. Create the database with `mix ecto.setup`.

-10. Launch the container with forwarded ports and start the server with `mix phx.server`
+7. Launch the container with forwarded ports and start the server with `mix phx.server`